cfuchs981/catan-spectator/README.md

 Need to have
 - [ ] views documented
-- [ ] piece placing should be cancellable
+- [x] piece placing should be cancellable (via undo)
-- [ ] all actions should be undoable
+- [x] all actions should be undoable

 Nice to have
 - [ ] board: random number setup obeys red number rule
 - [ ] ui+board+hexgrid: during piece placement, use little red x’s (at least in debug mode) on “killed spots”
 - [ ] ui+game+player+states: dev cards, i.e. keep a count of how many dev cards a player has played and enable Play Dev Card buttons if num > 0
-- [ ] ui+game+port+hexgrid: port trading, disable buttons if the current player doesn’t have the port.
+- [x] ui+game+port+hexgrid: port trading, disable buttons if the current player doesn’t have the port.
 4:1 is always enabled.
-- [ ] ui+port+hexgrid: port trading, don't allow getting or giving more or less than defined by the port type (3:1, 2:1).
+- [x] ui+port+hexgrid: port trading, don't allow getting or giving more or less than defined by the port type (3:1, 2:1).
 - [ ] ui+port: port trading, don’t allow n for 0 trades
 - [ ] ui: large indicator off what the current player is (and what the order is)
-- [ ] ui: cancelling of roads/settlements/cities while placing
+- [x] ui: cancelling of roads/settlements/cities while placing
 - [ ] ui+catanlog: save log file to custom location on End Game
 - [ ] ui: images, colors in UI buttons (eg dice for roll, )
 - [ ] ui: city-shaped polygon for cities
-- [ ] ui: tile images instead of colored hexagons
+- [attempted, might be worse] ui: tile images instead of colored hexagons
 - [ ] ui: port images instead of colored triangles
 - [ ] ui: piece images instead of colored polygons
-- [ ] ui: number images instead of text (or avoid contrast issues otherwise)
+- [x] ui: number images instead of text (or avoid contrast issues otherwise)
 - [ ] ui: roll frame: up on 12 goes to 2
 - [ ] ui+game+states+robber: steal dropdown has “nil” option always, for in case it goes on a person with no cards and no steal happens.
 Name it something obvious, don’t use an empty string.